 National Partnership with Nurse-Family Partnership

-Work with Nurse-Family Partnership to expand home visiting services for underserved first-time mothers—developing and exploring Pay for Success (PFS) projects in South Carolina, Indiana, and other jurisdictions throughout the United States.
+Work with Nurse-Family Partnership to expand home visiting services for first-time mothers—developing and exploring outcomes-based funding projects in South Carolina, Indiana, and other jurisdictions throughout the United States.

 - “Contracting for Change: Incorporating Payment Incentives for Early Childhood Outcomes in Maternal, Infant, and Early Childhood Home Visiting Contracts in Connecticut,” Association of State and Territorial Health Officials